Need to talk? Call 1800 882 436.

 • have 8 to 12 breastfeeds in 24 hours

-• pass a soft yellow stool
+• pass soft yellow stools

 • settle and sleep fairly well after most feeds

-• when your baby is feeding, compress your breast to aid milk flow as this will also encourage more effective sucking
+• When your baby is feeding, compress your breast to aid milk flow; as this will also encourage more effective sucking.

 • a supplemental nursing system or 'supply line'